CodeWithEmil/Soundify/README.md

 # What is Soundify?
 Soundify is an amazing tool.
 Have you ever felt like you have no way out of a situation?
 No worries.
 Soundify is here.
 Escape from reality and minimize your problems after relaxing with sounds.
 16 sounds, endless combinations.
 Create your own mixes, combos and performances.
-Soundify can be found by pasting 'https://soundify.net' in the browser.
+Soundify can be found by pasting 'https://soundify.net' on the browser.
+Hop to a different world!

 # Features
 Some of Soundify's most remarkable features include: